Goth subculture: Reciprocity with fashion designers

-Goth fashion has a reciprocal relationship with the fashion world.
 In the later part of the first decade of the 21st century, designers such as Alexander McQueen, Anna Sui, Rick Owens, Gareth Pugh, Ann Demeulemeester, Philipp Plein, Hedi Slimane, John Richmond, John Galliano, Olivier Theyskens and Yohji Yamamoto brought elements of goth to runways.
 This was described as "Haute Goth" by Cintra Wilson in the New York Times.

 Thierry Mugler, Claude Montana, Jean Paul Gaultier and Christian Lacroix have also been associated with the fashion trend.
 In Spring 2004, Riccardo Tisci, Jean Paul Gaultier, Raf Simons and Stefano Pilati dressed their models as "glamorous ghouls dressed in form-fitting suits and coal-tinted cocktail dresses".
 Swedish designer Helena Horstedt and jewelry artist Hanna Hedman also practice a goth aesthetic.

-Critique

-Gothic styling often goes hand in hand with aesthetics, authenticity and expression, and is mostly considered to be an "artistical concept".
-Clothes are frequently self-designed.

-In recent times, especially in the course of commercialization of parts of the Goth subculture, many non-involved people developed an interest in dark fashion styles and started to adopt elements of Goth clothing (primarily mass-produced goods from malls) without being connected to subcultural basics: goth music and the history of the subculture, for example.
-Within the Goth movement they have been regularly described as "poseurs" or "mall goths".